You might be wondering if you can soak a cast-iron skillet in water or not.

 Bake the Pan

-In the preheated oven place the pan inside upside down so any excess oil drips off the iron and doesn’t make it sticky or tacky.
-Let the pan heat for about 60 minutes until the oil has completely dried.
+In the preheated oven, place the pan inside upside down so any excess oil drips off the iron and doesn’t make it sticky or tacky.
+Let the pan heat for about 60 minutes until the oil completely dries.

 Cool the Pan